ngupta23/data_prep_helper/README.md

 # "data_prep_helper" Package

-This is a helper package for preparing and combining data from a variety of sourcesas described in the Overview section below.
+This is a helper package for preparing and combining data from a variety of sources as described in the Overview section below.

 # Installation